6 things marketers need to do in 2022 to fight against Covid lag

 - Don’t trust a magic crystal ball, evaluate changes daily.

 - Use strategic pricing to keep business coming in the door.

 1. Get Social Now and Regularly:

 You know where everybody lives and what everybody goes to get information about.
 Facebook and Twitter are the places to gossip and find out what’s the latest going on.
 Instagram is the key to seeing what everybody is doing.
 Youtube gives you late-breaking conspiracy news, and Google has the answer to anything that you can think of (literally!).

 Know this traffic at all these social media sites is up, and a lot!
 Have you seen the stock numbers for Facebook and Twitter!!
 Serving up relevant and interesting content might get your business some extra looks, finally starting to do it regularly is a safe bet for more views and hopefully more business!

 2. Update that stagnant web space

 If you are like me, updating your website is DEFINITELY a labor of love.
-Looking at the details, updating latest projects, evaluating content, and hey, writing a blog posts (of course) is something that might not be on top of your to do list, but it can have great effects on people moving around on your website easier, fixes being made, or just updating the overall look and experience of your site, consider doing it.
+Looking at the details, updating the latest projects, evaluating the content, and hey, writing blog posts (of course) is something that might not be on top of your to-do list, but it can have great effects on people moving around on your website easier, fixes being made, or just updating the overall look and experience of your site, consider doing it.

 3. When things get bad, make sure to prepare for the next one: